Constructing the relative Fukaya category: Holomorphic discs

 If $k+2\ell \ge 2$, we consider the Deligne--Mumford moduli space $\Rbar_{k,\ell}$ of stable discs equipped with boundary marked points labelled $\zeta_0,\ldots,\zeta_k$ (in order) and interior marked points labelled $z_1,\ldots,z_\ell$.
 It is a smooth manifold with corners and carries a universal family $\Sbar_{k,\ell} \to \Rbar_{k,\ell}$ with sections $\{z_i\}_{i=1,\ldots,\ell}$ and $\{\zeta_i\}_{i=0,\ldots,k}$ given by the marked points.
 We denote the restriction of the universal family to the smooth locus by $\EuS_{k,\ell} \to \EuR_{k,\ell}$.

 The strata of the Deligne--Mumford compactification

 are indexed by certain decorated trees $\Gamma$.
-Specifically, each $\Gamma$ consists of a tree with vertex set $V= V_\sph \sqcup V_\disc$ decomposed into `sphere' and `disc' vertices; a set of `finite' edges $E = E_\sph \sqcup E_\disc \subset V \times V$ decomposed into `disc' edges (those connecting disc vertices) and `sphere' edges (the rest); a set of `semi-infinite sphere edges' indexed by $\{1,\ldots,\ell\}$, which is equivalent to an $\ell$-marking of $(V,E)$; a set of `semi-infinite disc edges' indexed by $\{0,\ldots,k\}$ and attached to disc vertices, which is equivalent to a $k+1$-marking of $(V_\disc,E_\disc)$; the graph $(V_\disc,E_\disc)$ together with the semi-infinite disc edges is required to be a tree, and must come equipped with an embedding in the plane so that the semi-infinite edges are labelled in order from $0$ to $k$ around the boundary.
-For each vertex $\alpha$, we denote by $\ell_\alpha$ the number of sphere edges incident to $\alpha$; and for each disc vertex $\alpha$, we denote by $k_\alpha$ the number of disc edges incident to $\alpha$, minus one. $\Gamma$ is required to be \emph{stable}, which means that $k_\alpha+2\ell_\alpha \ge 2$ for all $\alpha$.
+Specifically, each $\Gamma$ consists of a tree with vertex set $V= V_\sph \sqcup V_\disc$ decomposed into `sphere' and `disc' vertices; a set of `finite' edges $E = E_\sph \sqcup E_\disc \subset V \times V$ decomposed into `disc' edges (those connecting disc vertices) and `sphere' edges (the rest); a set of `semi-infinite sphere edges' indexed by $\{1,\ldots,\ell\}$, which is equivalent to an $\ell$-marking of $(V,E)$; a set of `semi-infinite disc edges' indexed by $\{0,\ldots,k\}$ and attached to disc vertices, which is equivalent to a $k+1$-marking of $(V_\disc,E_\disc)$; the graph $(V_\disc,E_\disc)$ together with the semi-infinite disc edges is required to be a tree, and must come equipped with an isotopy class of embeddings in the plane so that the semi-infinite edges are labelled in order from $0$ to $k$ around the boundary.
+For each vertex $\alpha$, we denote by $\ell_\alpha$ the number of sphere edges incident to $\alpha$; and for each disc vertex $\alpha$, we denote by $k_\alpha$ the number of disc edges incident to $\alpha$, minus one. $\Gamma$ is required to be \emph{stable}, which means that $k_\alpha+2\ell_\alpha \ge 2$ when $\alpha$ is a disc vertex, and $\ell_\alpha\ge 3$ when $\alpha$ is a a sphere vertex.

 The stratum indexed by such a $\Gamma$ has the form

 where the diffeomorphism is determined by a choice of ordering of the sphere edges incident to each vertex.
 Specifically, given such an ordering, each finite sphere edge $\alpha E \beta$ determines a section $z_{\alpha \beta}$ of the universal family $\EuS_\alpha \to \EuR_\alpha$ of spheres or discs; each finite disc edge determines a section $\zeta_{\alpha \beta}$ of the universal family $\EuS_\alpha \to \EuR_\alpha$ of discs.
 Letting $\mathrm{pr}_\alpha: \EuR^\Gamma \to \EuR_\alpha$ denote the projection, the restriction of the universal family to such a stratum has the form